 In order to grow and harvest sweet potatoes, the soil needs to be kept moist during the season where the plants sprout.

-When you grow and harvest sweet potatoes, you should know that from the moment you plant the slips, it takes only six weeks for the sweet potatoes to be ready.
-You should plant the slips 12 to 18 inches apart on a wide, raised ridge that is about eight inches tall.
-You can put three to four feet between rows so there is enough space to work between them when harvesting.
+From the moment you plant the slips, it takes only six weeks for the sweet potatoes to be ready.
+Plant the slips 12 to 18 inches (30-46 cm.) apart on a wide, raised ridge that is about 8 inches (20 cm.) tall.
+You can put 3 to 4 feet (.91 to 1 m.) between rows so there is enough space to work between them when harvesting.

 How Do You Harvest Sweet Potatoes?